Patternslib/Patterns/demo/depends/documentation.md

 The simplest form of a dependency expression is `<input name>` which indicates that an input element with the given name (or id) must have a value (if it is a checkbox must be checked).
-You can also test for a specifyc value:
+You can also test for a specific value:

 -   `<input name>=<value>`: indicates that an input element must have a specific value.
 This is most useful when used to check which radio button is checked.
--   `<input name>!=<value>`: indicates that an input element must have a not specific value.
+-   `<input name>!=<value>`: indicates that an input element must not have a specific value.
 This is most useful when used to check if a specific radio button is not checked.
 -   `<input name> <= <value>`: indicates that an input element must have a value less than or equal than the given value.
 This is most useful